jeffs2696/dotfiles/README.md

 ## [Vim](<https://en.wikipedia.org/wiki/Vim_(text_editor)>)

 - Leader key has been remapped to `,`
+- note that you can only source your .vimrc files from within vim
 ## [Tmux](https://en.wikipedia.org/wiki/Tmux)

 - Ctrl-B has been remapped to the backtick character (&#96;).
 If you want to type the actual backtick character (&#96;) itself, just hit the key twice.